Nuclear Weapon Producers

 United Kingdom: Aerojet Rocketdyne (United States), BAE Systems (United Kingdom), Boeing (United States), General Dynamics (United States), Honeywell International (United States), Jacobs Engineering (United States), Lockheed Martin (United States), Moog (United States), Northrop Grumman (United States), Orbital ATK (United States), and Serco (United Kingdom)

 United States: Aecom (United States), Aerojet Rocketdyne (United States), BWX Technologies (United States),BAE Systems (United Kingdom), Bechtel (United States), Boeing (United States), Charles Stark Draper Laboratory (United States), Engility (formerly TASC, United States), CH2M Hill (United States),Leonardo- Finmeccanica (Italy), Fluor (United States), General Dynamics (United States), Honeywell International (United States), Huntington Ingalls Industries (United States), Lockheed Martin (United States), Moog (United States), Northrop Grumman (United States), Orbital ATK (United States), Raytheon (United States), and Textron (United States).

-The chart below shows the total investments in each producer since January 2016, as listed in the Hall of Shame of the report.
+The chart below shows the total investments in each producer between January 2013 and January 2016, as listed in the Hall of Shame of the 2016 report.